 Second-Year Earliest Decision Dates

-Earliest Decision Date for Offers Extended during Full-Time Recruiting: Friday, December 1, 2023, at 5:00 pm EST
+Earliest Decision Date for Offers Extended after Summer Internship OR during Full-Time Recruiting: Friday, November 1, 2024, at 5:00 pm EST

-Second-years must be given until the Second-Year MBA Earliest Decision Day, or three weeks from the date of the written offer, whichever is later, to respond to offers of employment.
+For offers received before Friday, February 21, 2025: Second-years must be given until the Second-Year MBA Earliest Decision Day listed above, or three weeks from the date of the written offer, whichever is later, to respond to offers of employment.
 Students cannot be required to indicate acceptance of an offer until a written communication (e.g. mailed letter, fax or e-mail) is received.

-For Offers Extended after March 11, 2024: Students must be given a minimum of 10 business days from the date of the written offer to make a decision.
+For offers received on or after Friday, February 21, 2025: Students must be given a minimum of 2 weeks from the date of the written offer to make a decision.
 Students cannot be required to indicate acceptance of an offer until a written communication (e.g., mailed letter or email) is received.

 Please note the enforcement of Wharton’s recruiting policies.